podaac/data-subscriber/README.md

 ```
 podaac-data-subscriber -c VIIRS_N20-OSPO-L2P-v2.61 -d ./data -e .nc -e .h5
 ```
+### run a post download process

+Using the `--process` option, you can run a simple command agaisnt the "just" downloaded file.
+This will take the format of "<command> <path/to/file>".
+This means you can run a command like `--process gzip` to gzip all downloaded files.
+We do not support more advanced processes at this time (piping, running a process on a directory, etc).

 ### Changing how far back the script looks for data